diskuv/scoutapps/README.md

 ### Quick Start

 > Prerequisite: A Windows 10 or Windows 11 PC.
->
-> Prerequisite: Git needs to be installed.
-Type `winget install Git.Git` if you don't have it.

 If you haven't checked out this project onto your computer, you can do it now: